-This level establishes a baseline commutative structure isomorphic to the discrete translation group $\mathbb{Z}^2$.
-We define the generator set $\Sigma_{\text{L1}}$ consisting of six atomic translation operators with a fixed step size of $\delta = 20$ pixels.
-The action space includes four cardinal translations (Right, Left, Up, Down) and two diagonal translations (Down-Right, Up-Left).
-Mathematically, for an object at position $\mathbf{p} \in \mathbb{R}^2$, an action $g \in \Sigma_{\text{L1}}$ applies the transformation $\mathbf{p}' = \mathbf{p} + \mathbf{v}_g$.
-Since vector addition is commutative ($\mathbf{v}_a + \mathbf{v}_b = \mathbf{v}_b + \mathbf{v}_a$), the generated sequences form an abelian group, theoretically solvable by constant-depth circuits.
-Boundary conditions are handled by allowing objects to partially clip the frame, testing the model's capacity for object permanence without altering the underlying group logic.
+\textbf{Level 1: Abelian (2D Translation).} This level establishes a baseline commutative structure isomorphic to the discrete translation group $\mathbb{Z}^2$.
+The generator set $\Sigma_{\text{L1}}$ consists of six atomic translation operators with a fixed step size of $\delta = 20$ pixels.
+The action space is formulated using four cardinal translations (Right, Left, Up, Down) and two diagonal translations (Down-Right, Up-Left) to maintain the requisite cardinality of six.
+Mathematically, for an object located at a given coordinate $\mathbf{p} \in \mathbb{R}^2$, an action $g \in \Sigma_{\text{L1}}$ applies the affine shift $\mathbf{p}' = \mathbf{p} + \mathbf{v}_g$.
+Since vector addition is commutative, the sequences generated by these operators form an abelian group, which is theoretically solvable by constant-depth circuits.
+Boundary conditions are handled by allowing objects to partially clip the frame, which effectively tests the model's capacity for object permanence without compromising or altering the underlying linear group logic.